-- Read up on all information about how to record video exams
+- Read up on all of the information about Recorded Digital Exams

-- Fill in the entry form
+- Purchase your exam

 - Set up the recording

 - Record the exam performance

 - Upload the recording

 - Await results.
-We aim to send these by email within 3-4 weeks after submission, and the certificate will be posted after.
+We aim to send these by no later than 4 weeks after submission.

-Video Exam Checklist
+Recorded Digital Exam Checklist